okyirmawan/SOLID-Principle/README.md

 ## Liskov Substitution Principle

 The LSP says that you should be able to substitute a parent (or base) type with a subtype.

+## Interface Segregation Principle

+You often see a fat interface that contains many methods.
+A class that implements the interface may not need all these methods.
+It suggests that you don’t pollute an interface with these unnecessary methods only to support one (or some) of the implementing classes of this interface.
+The idea is that a client should not depend on a method that it does not use

+## Dependency Inversion Principle

+The DIP covers two important things:

+- A high-level concrete class should not depend on a low-level concrete class.
+Instead, both should depend on abstractions.
+- Abstractions should not depend upon details.
+Instead, the details should depend upon abstractions.